Hixie/isd/servers/src/systems-server/README.md

    6      : reserved, always zero
    7 (MSB): reserved, always zero

+The message contains a `<body>`, which is a string representing the message.
+Currently this is plain text.
+The first line of the body (everything up to the first newline) is the _subject_.
+The next line should start with the string "From: ", everything from character following that space, up to the next newline, is considered the _sender_.

-The `<subject>` is a string that is guaranteed to not contain a line feed, that is a heading for the message.
+The _subject_ is the heading for the message.

-The `<from>` is a string that somehow identifies (to the player) the source of the message.
+The _sender_ is a string that somehow identifies (to the player) the source of the message.
 This might be a character in the story, or a specific asset, or something else.
 For example, "Dr Blank" or "Stockpile #3 in Geneva on Earth in the Sol system".
 Clients are advised against attempting to map this string to actual assets in the game world, as the strings are not unambiguous.

-Finally the message contains a `<body>`, which is a string representing the message.
-Currently this is plain text.
+The remainder of the string is the _text_ of the message.
+Newlines separate paragraphs in the _text_.

-> TODO: A future version of this protocol will change `<body>` to
+> TODO: A future version of this protocol will change _text_ (and
-> support formatting, images, links to assets, etc.
+> possibly _subject_ and _sender_) to support formatting, images,
+> links to assets, etc.

 This feature supports the following commands: